aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-processing/_index.md

 Take your color image manipulation to the next level with [Aspose.PSD for Java](./apply-gaussian-wiener-filters-color-image/).
 Our tutorial guides you through the process of applying Gaussian and Wiener filters specifically designed for color images.
 Delve into the intricacies of color enhancement and learn how to create visually captivating images with ease.

-## Explore the Power of Median and Wiener Filters
+## How to Apply Median Filters and Wiener Filters

 Image quality matters, and [Aspose.PSD for Java](./apply-median-wiener-filters/) empowers you to elevate it effortlessly.
-Uncover the potential of Median and Wiener filters as we guide you through the step-by-step process.
-Enhance your images, reduce noise, and achieve optimal clarity with these powerful image processing techniques.
+Uncover the potential of Median and Wiener filters as we guide you through the step‑by‑step process.
+Enhance your images, **reduce image noise**, and achieve optimal clarity with these powerful image processing techniques.

 ## Master Motion Wiener Filters for Seamless Images